 Why trust these reviews

-We’ve been testing home weather stations since 2016, covering budget units through pro-grade instruments.
-We evaluate accuracy, build quality, sensor design, smart-home integration, and expandability.
-Our top picks report reliably and can trigger smart-home automations — for example, dimming lights on heavy cloud cover or pausing irrigation when rain is detected.
+We’ve been testing home weather stations since 2016, from budget models to pro-grade gear.
+We judge accuracy, sensor design, build quality, app and cloud services, smart-home integration, and how easy a system is to expand.
+Our top picks deliver consistent readings and can trigger automations — for example, pausing irrigation when rain is detected or adjusting lights during heavy cloud cover.

-Updated November 12, 2024: We added our review of the Weather Station WS-4000, now our top recommendation in that category.
+Updated November 12, 2024: We added our review of the Ambient Weather WS-4000, which is now our top recommendation in that category.

 Top picks

-Ambient Weather WS-4000 — Best home weather station for most people
+Ambient Weather WS-4000 — Best for most people

-Pros: Accurate temperature, humidity, and wind readings; compact design; includes an indoor thermometer-barometer-hygrometer.
+Pros: Accurate temperature, humidity, and wind readings; compact, reliable design; includes a dedicated indoor console.

-Cons: Uses a nonstandard 1.0-inch mast; haptic rain gauge isn’t more accurate than WeatherFlow Tempest; not much better overall than the less-expensive Ecowitt Wittboy Pro.
+Cons: Uses a nonstandard 1.0-inch mast; the haptic rain sensor isn’t more precise than the WeatherFlow Tempest; overall performance is similar to the lower-cost Ecowitt Wittboy Pro.

-Who should buy: Casual weather enthusiasts who value brand software and a built-in indoor display, and who don’t need laboratory-grade rainfall precision.
-If price is a concern, the Ecowitt Wittboy Pro shares the same design and is cheaper.
+Who should buy: Casual weather fans who want dependable data, brand software, and a built-in indoor display without needing laboratory-grade rainfall accuracy.
+If budget is a priority, the Ecowitt Wittboy Pro offers the same basic design for less.

-WeatherFlow Tempest — Runner-up, great for quick setup and smart-home use
+WeatherFlow Tempest — Runner-up, excellent for quick setup and smart-home use

-Pros: Accurate sensors for temperature, humidity, and wind; very quick to set up; smart-home ready (IFTTT); excellent lightning detection.
+Pros: Accurate temp, humidity, and wind sensors; very quick to install; smart-home friendly (IFTTT); top-tier lightning detection.

-Cons: Cannot be expanded; haptic rain sensor less accurate than some alternatives.
+Cons: Not expandable; haptic rain sensor can be less accurate than some other gauges.

-Who should buy: Newcomers and those who want a compact, easy-to-install station with strong lightning monitoring and straightforward smart-home connectivity.
+Who should buy: Newcomers, renters, or anyone who wants a compact, easy-to-install station with solid lightning monitoring and straightforward smart-home hooks.

 Price: Around $349